fiatjaf/noflux-website/content/docs/webhooks.md

 Webhook Event Types
 -------------------

-Miniflux supports different types of event:
+Noflux supports different types of event:

 - `new_entries`: Event sent during a feed refresh when new entries are discovered
 - `save_entry`: Event sent when the end-user save an entry